 “To me, photography is an art of observation.
 It’s about finding something interesting in an ordinary place…I’ve found it has little to do with the things you see and everything to do with the way you see them.” – Elliott Erwitt

 Art is about self-expression and learning about who you are.
-The more you discover your artistic path, the more you also discover who you are.
+The more you discover your artistic path, the more you also find out who you are.

 I have found this in my own art.
-I always loved animals and so I take great pleasure in painting dogs and cats and other animals in how I see them.
+I always loved animals, and so I take great pleasure in painting dogs cats, and other animals in how I see them.
 I also discovered that I am attracted to brighter and bolder colors.
 This is just part of who I am as an artist.